koolskateguy89/arduino_21coa202_cw/doc.md

 ![Arduino Display](doc/udchars/arduino_display_abc.jpg)

-As there are not any channels before ("above") `A`, the up arrow is not displayed, a space is displayed instead.
+As there are no channels before ("above") `A`, the up arrow is not displayed, a space is displayed instead.
 As there is a channel after ("below") `B`, the down arrow is displayed.

 ## FREERAM